 Your information is stored in the European Economic Area (EEA), but may be transferred outside of the EEA, and processed by staff and organisations outside of the EEA in order to provide our services.
 Countries outside of the EEA may not provide the same level of legal protection when it comes to your personal information.

-- the transfer is necessary for our performance of a contract
+- assessing that the transfer is necessary for our performance of a contract

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.